 Friends of Colombia for Social Aid (FOCSA) was founded in 1976 by the wife of the then Colombian Ambassador, Doña Lucía Holguín de Vázquez Carrizosa, and several British and Colombian people interested in helping disadvantaged Colombian children.
 It became a registered Charity in 1977.
-Doña Lucía was FOCSA’s first President, followed by Yolanda Connor, Mariela Ingram, Marina Tafur, Amanda Ardila, Martha Strange, Louise Russ, Andres Monsalve, Clemencia Corradine and our current, recently elected President, Laura Laurence.
+Doña Lucía was FOCSA’s first President, followed by Yolanda Connor, Mariela Ingram, Marina Tafur, Amanda Ardila, Martha Strange, Louise Russ, Andres Monsalve, Clemencia Corradine and Laura Laurence.
 They have all, along with the Trustees, the members of the Executive Committee and the volunteers, contributed their time, expertise and dedication to develop the charity.
 In 1998 Baroness Gloria Hooper kindly accepted to become the Patron of Friends of Colombia for Social Aid.
 Baroness Hooper has supported the Charity since then by promoting FOCSA, attending fund-raising events and advising the President.

 FOCSA started as a small charity with volunteers raising funds to send medicines and equipment to health institutions in Colombia.
 They were also very active in raising funds to send vital equipment to help the victims of natural disasters including the eruption of the ‘Nevado del Ruiz’ in November 1985, which destroyed the town of Armero, and the devastating earthquake in Armenia in January 1999.
 More recently, FOCSA sent much needed donations for the victims of the floods of 2010/2011.